-I am political theorist currently teaching in the Philosophy, Politics, Economics and Law program at the University of Richmond as a Visiting Lecturer.
-I was previously a Postdoctoral Scholar at the University of Colorado, Boulder, and completed my PhD at the University of Virginia.
+I am political theorist at the University of Richmond, teaching as a Visiting Assistant Professor in the Philosophy, Politics, Economics, and Law Program.
+I was previously a Postdoctoral Scholar at the University of Colorado, Boulder, and received my PhD from the University of Virginia.

 My research and teaching focus on the ideas and technologies that shape how we talk about and practice democratic participation.